 Ideally what you are looking for is a powder that fills the case as much as possible so that the burning rate is consistent from cartridge to cartridge.
-The powder should also be all burnt before the bullet exits the barrel, otherwise powder is just being wasted.
+Too, the powder should also be all burnt before the bullet exits the barrel, otherwise powder is just being wasted.
 Most shooters also want to maximise muzzle velocity while keeping peak pressures reasonable.
 This simulator will help you find the powder that best satisfies these requirements.

 Usable case capacity